 Hi, I'm Andrew Millspaugh

-I'm a product-oriented engineering and operational leader with a focus on building cohesive and productive organizations.
+I'm a product-oriented hands-on engineering leader with a focus on building cohesive and productive organizations.
 I've architected and built complex services in novel domains, hyper-scaled engineering orgs, defined product processes and built the teams to run them, established operational processes, built talent acquisition teams, designed and executed operational processes, and am always looking for a challenge.

-I have 14 Years of experience, with roles as a consultant, founder, engineer, and leader.
+I have 16 years of experience, with roles as a consultant, founder, engineer, and leader.

 I believe in honest and transparent communication.
 My value system provides insight into how I work and what I expect from others.